-Course Descriptions - Communication (COMM)
+Course Descriptions - Culinary Arts (CULA)

-COMM 094 PCE TOPIC
+CULA 094 PCE TOPIC

 Non-credit professional and continuing education (PCE) courses offered to provide condensed coursework to meet the needs of working students and professionals.
-These courses are eligible for Continuing Education Units (CEU's) and OPI Renewal Units and are transcripted on the student's continuing education transcript.
+These courses are eligible for Continuing Education Units (CEU's) and OPI Renewal Units and are transcribed on the student's continuing education transcript.